 There’s no disputing that more people are online than ever.
 Given our recent reliance on web-based platforms, is it any wonder businesses have prioritized their customers’ online experience?

-Businesses have quickly discovered that having video content in their arsenal—once a coulda— fast became a shoulda and landed right on the gotta list.
+Businesses have quickly discovered that having video content in their arsenals—once a coulda—fast became a shoulda and landed right on the gotta list.

 Not only has video gone mainstream, but everyone from kids to seniors has been pumping up their tech muscles and using it for everything from shopping and school to telehealth appointments to staying in touch with family and friends.